Steve-Fenton/astro-accelerator/src/pages/features/seo.md

 Astro Boilerplate intends to be kind to search engines.

+A big thank you to the SEO community, especially Petr Vinklarek, for their knowledge.

 ## Canonical URLs

 We hint the canonical URL for pages to search engines using the `<link rel="canonical" ../>` tag.